-Surprisingly there is evidence of the canal on this route if one knows what to look for.
-Heading out of Sapperton towards Coates there are a number of beech tree covered mounds quite close to the road.
+Surprisingly, there is evidence of the canal on this walk if one knows what to look for.
+Heading out of Sapperton towards Coates there are a number of beech-tree-covered mounds quite close to the road.
 These mark the sites of some of the shafts sunk during tunnel construction.

 It is also possible to locate both capped and uncapped shafts at various points further along the route.
-Capped shafts often appear as a large sunken circular shape 2.4m or more in diameter.
+Capped shafts often appear as a large sunken circular shape 2.4m (8 ft) or more in diameter.
 Needless to say that any shaft, whether capped or uncapped, is hazardous.

-Route 3: Sapperton Tunnel to Trewsbury Bridge, Coates
+Route 3: Sapperton Canal Tunnel to Trewsbury Bridge, Coates

 This is the end of the accessible canal heading east until Siddington, where the public right of way re-starts, apart for the very short stretch outlined in Route 4.

-The towpath here is part of the well used Wysis Way that passes the official source of the River Thames and which is only about 500m beyond Trewesbury Bridge.
+The towpath here is part of the well used Wysis Way that passes the official source of the River Thames, which is about 500m beyond Trewesbury Bridge.
 The source of the Thames also marks the start of the Thames Path.

 As this section is part of the original 8-mile long summit, there are no locks and the canal bed is quite overgrown in places.
-Coates Roundhouse, now derelict, is though worth a visit.
+Coates Roundhouse, which is now derelict, is worth a visit though.

-Route 4: Near Furzenleaze Bridge to Blue House Bridge, near Ewen
+Route 4: Near Furzenleaze Bridge to Blue House Bridge, Ewen

 A short section of former towpath starts from a slight kink in the road from Ewen to Siddington / Cirencester near the site of the demolished Furzenleaze Bridge.
 A public footpath sign marks the spot.
-The canal here is infilled and has long since been returned to agricultural use.
+The canal was in a cutting here and has long since been filled-in and returned to agricultural use.

 There are no real points of interest here.
 Nothing remains of Furzenleaze Bridge and virtually nothing of the demolished Blue House Bridge, The former canal-side house, once known as 'Blue House', is strictly private.

 Only the very keen will think this worth a visit.